Below are answers to the most common questions we receive from pet owners about veterinary prescriptions and pharmacies.

 In addition, accreditation by independent bodies can give you more information about an online pharmacy.
 Two examples of third-party accreditation include the National Association Boards of Pharmacy Pharmacy Verified Websites Program and, for compounding pharmacies, the Pharmacy Compounding Accreditation Board.

-Q: How will I know if there are problems with the medications I get from a pharmacy?
+Q: How will I know if there are or side effects or other problems with the medications I get from a pharmacy?

-A: First of all, talk to your veterinarian about the clinical signs your animal might show in case of a problem with the medication.
+A: Don't hesitate to contact your veterinarian if you are concerned that your pet is having a problem with or a reaction to the medication.
+Talk to your veterinarian about the clinical signs your animal might show in case of a problem with the medication.
 Make sure you know what to look for, and what to do if you see it.
-Don't hesitate to contact your veterinarian if you are concerned that your pet is having a problem with or a reaction to the medication.

 If you receive a shipped medication and the package is damaged or it appears to have been allowed to get too hot or too cold, contact the pharmacy immediately and notify them of the problem.
 If you are not sure if the medication is safe to use in that condition, contact your veterinarian.